nastae/word-counting/README.md

 # Word Counting

-User uploads any number of (doc, pdf, text, etc) files, presses "Convert" button and WEB application displays every word and its count.
+User uploads any number of (doc, pdf, text, etc) files, presses "Convert" button and WEB application displays every word and its count, which is in that file.
 These words are divided into 4 groups by starting letter:
 * A-G
 * H-N
 * O-U